splunk/splunk-sdk-javascript/README.md

 ## Installation

-This section describes the basic steps for installing the Splunk JavaScript SDK.
+This section describes the basic steps for installing the Splunk SDK for JavaScript.
 For more detailed instructions and requirements, see the [Splunk Developer Portal][install].

-### Get the Splunk JavaScript SDK
+### Get the Splunk SDK for JavaScript

 You can get the SDK by [downloading it][zip] from GitHub, or by cloning it: